fadden/CiderPress2/DiskArc/FS/README.md

 For a read-only implementation, you're mostly done.
 For read-write:

  - Implement Format(), so you can create new disk images.
 Add tests.
- - Write the code that modifies files: Write, Delete, MoveFile, AddRsrc.
+ - Write the code that modifies files: Create, Write, Delete, Move, AddRsrc.
 Add tests.

 Update general tests and the applications: